 This activity helps break the boundary between the classroom and the “outside world” when students tend to switch off their learning.

-Using any sort of technology in the classroom, or generally for language teaching, is likely to be a long-term investment and for this to work teachers need to:
+Using smartphones in the classroom or any sort of technology, is likely to be a long-term investment and for this to work teachers need to:

 - Engage with mobile technology themselves before they use it in learning activities.

 - Set clear learning objectives to minimise distractions: “Go to website x and find 3 photos of y” is more effective than “go on the internet and see if you can find some photos of y.